sammo-cloud/terraform/aws_tgwgeocluster/README.md

-Here some variable you should change to your own value.
+Here some variable you should change to your own value in file variables.tf.
 Remember to change it or the terraform will fail

 #Please use your own key to create a password hash and copy it to here.
 variable "key_name" {